Circuit Theory

 plot(comb_net_diff_binned, main = "Effect of Combined Absorption on Net Movement Flow (Binned)", col = viridis(256))

 Overall, we see that net flow has increased on the bottom half and decreased on the top half.
 Intuitively, net flow in the top half is reduced because the barrier is absorbing some of the flow coming from below.
-The increase in net flow in the bottom half may be less intuitive, but occurs because movement that would have been originally reached the top half is now partially being absorbed in both directions.
+The increase in net flow in the bottom half may be less intuitive, but occurs because movement that would have originally reached the top half is now partially absorbed in both directions.
 So since there is less movement from the top half into the bottom half, that means the net flow in the bottom half is less affected by that return flow.

 We also see that movement flow on the right path becomes significantly restricted by the absorption barrier, making the left path relatively more important for movement flow from the start to the end.
 Yet, despite an opening in the barrier, we still see a noticeable drop in flow in the left path.
 Finally, we can see a substantial decrease in the net movement flow reaching the destination.
 We can look at the values directly to see that reduction is over 98%: